Deriving volume density profiles of filaments from observed surface densities: Method

 \subsection{Fitting strategy}

 The fitting procedure was implemented as a \emph{Python} program using the constrained least-squares trust region reflective (\emph{trf}) algorithm to optimize the parameters of Eq.~(\ref{surface_density_fittingfun}) and minimize the differences between the fitting function and the observed surface density profile $\Sigma_{\rm O}(r)$.
-The procedure employs the analytical relationships from Eqs.~(\ref{betaformula})--(\ref{coeffshH}) to ensure consistency between the fitted and derived parameters of the surface and volume density profiles, reducing the number of free fitting parameters in Eq.~(\ref{surface_density_fittingfun}) to only three: the surface density slope $\gamma$, the boundary radius $R$, and the crest surface density $\Sigma_{\rm C}$.
-All other parameters ($\beta$, $\xi$, $\epsilon$, $w$, and $h$) are derived from these three free parameters using the analytical relationships.
+The procedure employs the analytical relationships from Eqs.~(\ref{betaformula}), (\ref{hHformula}), and (\ref{epsilonformula})--(\ref{coeffshH}) to ensure consistency between the fitted and derived parameters of the surface and volume density profiles, reducing the number of free fitting parameters in Eq.~(\ref{surface_density_fittingfun}) to only three: the surface density slope $\gamma$, the boundary radius $R$, and the crest surface density $\Sigma_{\rm C}$.
+All other parameters ($\beta$, $\xi$, $\epsilon$, $w$, and $h$) are derived from these three free parameters using the analytical relationships. \chg{We explored several alternative choices of the free parameters, and the combination $(\gamma, R, \Sigma_{\rm C})$ is the one that keeps the fit best conditioned.
+In practice, $R$ and $\Sigma_{\rm C}$ are tightly constrained by their directly measured initial values and are allowed to vary only within narrow bounds (Sect.~\ref{optimization}), much like the fixed $H$.
+By contrast, the slope $\gamma$ is permitted to vary over a wide range and is thus effectively the single genuinely free parameter of the fit.} In short, the recipe followed by the observer is: apply Eq.~(\ref{surface_density_fittingfun}) to the observed $\Sigma_{\rm O}(r)$ to obtain $(\gamma, R, \Sigma_{\rm C})$ from the fit, then derive the physical parameters $(\beta, h)$ through Eqs.~(\ref{betaformula}), (\ref{hHformula}), and (\ref{epsilonformula})--(\ref{coeffshH}).

+\chg{The half-maximum width $H$ plays a special role in this scheme.
+It is not a free fit parameter, but an independent quantity measured directly from the observed profile, which then enters Eqs.~(\ref{hHformula}) and (\ref{wHformula}) as a fixed input.
+In this way $H$ supplies additional information from the data that constrains the model: together with the free slope $\gamma$, it fixes the extent $\xi$ (through the numerical solution of Eq.~(\ref{hHformula})) and hence all the remaining parameters, which is what allows the fit to be reduced to only three free parameters.
+Because $H$ is model-independent and can be read from any observed or fitted profile, it is also the natural common quantity for comparing methods (Sect.~\ref{comparison_old_method}).
+The intrinsic surface density width $w$ is, likewise, not fitted directly but obtained from $H$ through Eq.~(\ref{wHformula}); fitting $w$ in place of $\gamma$ would not reduce the number of free parameters and would be numerically less robust, since $w$ is strongly correlated with $\gamma$ and $\epsilon$ near the crest.}